MicrosoftDocs/Advertising-docs/BingAds/bingads-11/guides/entity-hierarchy-limits.md

 > [!NOTE]
 > The maximum number associations between campaigns and negative keyword lists is 50,000 per account.
 For example if you have five negative keyword lists and associate all of them with each of your 10,000 campaigns, then you are not allowed to associate a sixth negative keyword list with any campaign.

-If you specify negative keywords at both levels, both lists will be used in comparison to the user's query.
+If you set negative keywords at both levels, both lists will be used in comparison to the user's query.
 Thus an ad group could effectively have 140,000 negative keywords applied via the sum of the 20,000 negative keywords exclusively set for that ad group, the 20,000 negative keywords exclusively set for the ad group's parent campaign, and the 100,000 negative keywords in lists shared with the ad group's parent campaign.

 For more information about managing negative keywords and negative keyword lists, please see the technical guide about [Negative Keywords](negative-keywords.md).

 ## <a name="negativesites"></a>Negative Site Placements
 To prevent your ad from appearing on specific web sites within the search network you can configure website exclusions, also known as negative site placements.
-To explicitly opt out from having your search ads displayed on partner websites sites, you can specify negative sites at the campaign and ad group level.
-For search ads, you can specify only syndicated search websites.
+To explicitly opt out from having your search ads displayed on partner websites sites, you can set negative sites at the campaign and ad group level.
+For search ads, you can set only syndicated search websites.
 Ad-group-level website exclusions override campaign-level website exclusions.

 You can manage negative site placements using the Campaign Management service ([AdGroupNegativeSites](../campaign-management-service/adgroupnegativesites.md)) and ([CampaignNegativeSites](../campaign-management-service/campaignnegativesites.md)).

 Each ad group or campaign can contain up to 2,500 negative site placements.
 Each URL must specify the domain name e.g., *contoso.com* which can include up to three subdomains and two subdirectories.
 The subdomain count includes the *www* prefix.
 For example *one.two.three.contoso.com/1/2*, *www.two.three.contoso.com/1/2*, and *one.two.contoso.co.uk/1/2* are valid URLs, whereas *one.two.three.contoso.co.uk/1/2* (too many subdomains) and *one.two.three.contoso.com/1/2/3* (too many subdirectories) are not.

 ## <a name="productgroup"></a>Product Group
-Product groups are used to specify which products from your Bing Merchant Center catalog should be included in a particular ad group.
+Product groups are used to determine which products from your Bing Merchant Center catalog should be included in a particular ad group.
 In order to understand product groups, first make sure you are familiar with [Product Ads](product-ads.md).

 After you create a shopping campaign, Bing Ads creates a default ad group.
 That ad group includes a product group containing all of the products in your Bing Merchant Center catalog feed.
 However, you don't typically want an ad group to contain all products.
 Instead, you likely want each ad group to contain only very closely related products in order more effectively manage which ads show, and when.
 With product groups you can narrow down that default group to a customized list of specific products.